ManageIQ: Architecture

-ManageIQ is written in the Ruby (programming language) language and uses the Ruby on Rails framework.
+ManageIQ is written in the Ruby programming language and uses the Ruby on Rails framework.
 The ManageIQ software is shipped as a pre-built virtual appliance, roughly 1GB in size.
 The appliance is based on the CentOS operating system, and includes an embedded PostgreSQL database.
 Since the Darga release, a container-based version has also been made available.
 In the Jansa release, a modified version was built that can run on Kubernetes and OpenShift.

 An appliance can be used on its own, or it can be part of a distributed architecture.
-In this case the administrator would configure zones, regions, and a single global region.
+In this case, the administrator would configure zones, regions, and a single global region.
 Appliances can be assigned to a specific zone or region, and are configured with specific roles so that work is coordinated with the region.
-Most roles are multi-server and work is distributed automatically via a queue, but some roles like the database are singletons.
+Most roles are multiserver and work is distributed automatically via a queue, but some roles like the database are singletons.
 Appliance roles can also be configured for failover in order to provide high availability.